pkardas/notes/books/refactoring.md

 financial instrument, something is off.

-SHOTGUN SURGERY - every time you make a change, you have to make a lot of little edits to a lot of different classes, when changes are all over the place, they are hard to find and it is easy to miss an important change.
+SHOTGUN SURGERY - every time you make a change, you have to make a lot of little edits to a lot of different classes, when changes are all over the place, they are hard to find, and it is easy to miss an important change.
 In such case all fields should be put in a single module.

 FEATURE ENVY - for example: a function in one module spends more time communicating with functions or data inside